 9. ADA Statement (Note: approved language for this section below under a.)

 a.
 “In accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, students with a documented disability are eligible to request reasonable accommodations.
-To make such a request or for more information, please contact Beth Bleil, Director of Disability Services, in the Office of Academic Support by visiting her office in Founders Hall, emailing her at email@example.com, or calling 814-641-5840.
+To make a request or for more information, please contact Patty Klug, Disability Services Coordinator at firstname.lastname@example.org, or call 814-641-5840.
 It is best to submit accommodation requests within the drop/add period, however, requests can be made at any time in the semester.
 Please keep in mind that accommodations are not retroactive.”

 10. Academic Integrity Policy (Note: approved language for this section below under a.)

 a.
 General: “All members of the Juniata College community share responsibility for establishing and maintaining appropriate standards of academic honesty and integrity.
 Students oblige themselves to follow these standards and to encourage others to do so.
 Faculty members also have an obligation to comply with the principles and procedures of academic honesty and integrity as listed here through personal example and the learning environment they create.